 Wage surveys need to describe jobs accurately as positions may vary widely even for jobs with the same title.
-A typical example is the huge difference in responsibilities among herd managers.
 Surveys should seek information about benefits given employees (e.g., farm products, housing).
 Of course, there are other "intangible benefits such as stability, the prestige of the position or the institution [and] the possibility of professional development."12 Surveys need to consider the number of workers per farm in a given classification.
 Wages on a farm employing many employees affect the going rate more than one with few.

-Yet another viable possibility is for the person conducting the study to take into consideration the number of years each subject has worked.
 In some cases, farmers may compete for labor within a broader labor market.
 When compensating mechanics or welders, for instance, you may have to check what those in industry are paid.

 An important pay decision is whether one will pay the going market rate.
 Those who pay at or below the market may have difficulty attracting workers.
 Further, they may find themselves training people who leave for higher paid positions.
-Merely paying more than another dairy, however, does not automatically result in higher performance and lower labor costs.
+Merely paying more than another farm enterprise, however, does not automatically result in higher performance and lower labor costs.
 Even when well paid, workers may not see the connection between wages and their performance.
-Dairymen who pay too much may find it difficult to remain competitive.
-Furthermore, there are other factors valued by dairy employees besides pay, such as working for an organization that values their ideas and allows them to grow on the job.
+Farmers who pay too much may find it difficult to remain competitive.
+Furthermore, there are other factors valued by employees besides pay, such as working for an organization that values their ideas and allows them to grow on the job.